cyberark/SafeNet/README.md

 Source: Your IP Address OR Your local network IP range OR Any (not recommended!)
 Destination: This firewall (self)
 Port: HTTPS (443)
+Description: Allow HTTPS access to router from WAN network
 ```

 Now we need to disable the management from the LAN interface, create a new rule with the following settings: